-In July 2009, Cheli & Peacock took over the management of Lewa Safari Camp, the only tourism property owned by the Conservancy itself, with the aim of boosting the conservancy’s revenue through camp occupancy.
+In July 2009, Cheli & Peacock (now the Elewana Collection) took over the management of Lewa Safari Camp, the only tourism property owned by the Conservancy itself, with the aim of boosting the conservancy’s revenue through camp occupancy.
 All camp profits and conservancy fees generated by the camp are reinvested directly into the conservation and community efforts of Lewa Wildlife Conservancy.

-Lewa Safari Camp has undergone major refurbishments since Cheli & Peacock took over the property in 2009.
+Lewa Safari Camp has undergone major refurbishments since Cheli & Peacock, now the Elewana Collection, took over the property in 2009.
 Many of the improvements have been “behind the scenes” to make the camp environmentally friendly and a safe and comfortable place to work.
 Improvements include solar water heating, new small efficient power generators, environmental waste disposal and recycling, as well as new staff housing, kitchen and recreation rooms.
 The vehicle fleet is still being upgraded to more modern fuel efficient vehicles, and effluent disposal systems are being overhauled.